If you clip bolts outside, here’s some base knowledge you should have about the bolts you are clipping, and what to look for.

 It’s a spectrum: How “bad” is that “bad bolt”?

 In a perfect world, every single climbing bolt would be a new, modern, thick bolt, from a well-known & well-trust brand, with no rust on it.
-That kind of imaginary perfect world would exist if local climbing organizations and rebolters could every single imperfect bolt out there.
+That kind of imaginary perfect world would exist if local climbing organizations (LCO’s) and rebolters had infinite time and infinite money so they were able to replace every single imperfect bolt out there.
 Every rusty bolt should eventually get replaced.
 However, there are so incredibly very very many bolts out there that are imperfect in some way, and the resources of LCO’s and rebolters are so limited, that tackling every one of them is quite impossible.
 And since it’s impossible, there has to be some triage, and some degrees of gradation of “how bad is it?”

 The scale I’ll use:

-- 🟡 Sure, it’s not perfect, but it’s probably fine.
+- 🟡 Yellow light → Sure, it’s not perfect, but it’s probably fine.
 In an absolutely perfect world, it would get replaced eventually, but it’s pretty far from the top of the replacement-priority-list.
-You can clip it without stressing too much.
+You can clip it, and weight it, and fall on it, without stressing too much.

-- 🟠 It’s on its way to becoming a timebomb, but the day it fails is probably not today.
+- 🟠 Orange light → It’s on its way to becoming a timebomb, but the day it fails is probably not today.
 Clip it and use it however much you have to, but if there’s a way to avoid it being the only thing protecting you from serious-fall-potential, that would be prudent.
-(What would happen if it did fail?
-What’s the backup?)
-If you do have to use it, try to be “gentle” with it. (i.e., Really try to avoid falling on it!!
+Keep in mind that it is suspect: What would happen if it did fail?
+What’s the backup?
+If one of these questionable bolts were to fail, how many other points of protection remain to potentially catch you before a ground-fall?
+Could you place some trad gear in addition to it?
+If a reliable-backup is distant or doesn’t inspire confidence, increasing the amount that you’re relying on this questionable bolt, then you are getting into question territory.
+If you still have to use it, then at least try to be “gentle” with it. (i.e. Really try to avoid taking a whip on it.
 Keep in mind very rough rules of thumb: rappelling, lowering, & top-rope falls can generate twice your body weight.
 Taking a lead fall can generate six times your body weight or more.
 If it’s an anchor you have to lower from or rappel from, avoid bouncing.)
+Again, think about what’s serving as a backup while you use this.
 It should definitely be reported so that it’s on the radar for replacement.

-- 🔴 Holy fuck that’s incredibly bad.
-Go hard on strategies that avoid this bolt at all, like downclimbing.
+- 🔴 Red light → Holy fuck that’s incredibly bad.
+Go hard on strategies that avoid this bolt at all, like downclimbing, or being clear-eyed about the fact that climbing above this is effectively free-soloing territory.
+There’s too high a chance it will fail under mere body-weight, so do not lower or rappel off of an anchor that relies on this as a component.
 This is bad enough that there should probably be a physical sign and/or Mountain Project comment preventing anyone else from climbing this route until that bolt is rebolted.

 How good or bad are various situations?